crustio/Crust-Grants-Program/applications/crato.md

 * Where and how does your project fit into the ecosystem?
 We built a centralized Crust account to help users to initiate files orders on Crust, so that we could provide decentralized data storage service on top of our centralized IPFS storage service.
 In a nutshell, we provided simpler interface for users to use crust.
 * What need(s) does your project meet?
 Balanced Storage Service, both centralized and decentralized.
 * Are there any other projects similar to yours in the IPFS/Crust ecosystem?
-Very likely no; unless pinata switch its focus to Crust.
+  * Very likely no; unless pinata switch its focus to Crust.
-  * If so, how is your project different?
-  * If not, are there similar projects in related ecosystems?

 ## Team